Nyanyan/NyanTimer/manual.md

 When you cover the both pads during timing, the timer stops.

-If you measure the lap times (when the LCD shows a number of lap except ‘1’), I strongly recmmend not to cover one pad when timing.
+If you measure the lap times (when the LCD shows a number of lap except ‘1’), We strongly recommend not to cover one pad when timing.

 ### Sounding when timer stops